-Supplemental health insurance that covers IVF (In Vitro Fertilization) does so indirectly.
-Most traditional healthcare plans will not directly cover IVF.
+Supplemental health insurance that covers In Vitro Fertilization (IVF) does so indirectly.
+Most traditional healthcare plans will not directly cover the procedure.

 - How supplemental programs work for IVF